Pseudomathematics: Examples

-For more than 2,000 years, many people had tried and failed to find such constructions; in the 19th century, they were all proven impossible.
+For more than 2,000 years, many people had tried and failed to find such constructions; in the 19th century they were all proven impossible.

-Yet another notable case are "Fermatists", who plague mathematical institutions with requests to check their proofs of Fermat's Last Theorem.
+Another notable case were "Fermatists", who plagued mathematical institutions with requests to check their proofs of Fermat's Last Theorem.

 Another common approach is to misapprehend standard mathematical methods, and to insist that the use or knowledge of higher mathematics is somehow cheating or misleading (e.g., the denial of Cantor's diagonal argument or Gödel's incompleteness theorems).

 History

-The term pseudomath was coined by the logician Augustus De Morgan, discoverer of De Morgan's laws, in his A Budget of Paradoxes (1915).
+The term pseudomath was coined by the logician Augustus De Morgan, discoverer of De Morgan's laws, in his A Budget of Paradoxes (1872).
 De Morgan wrote:

 The pseudomath is a person who handles mathematics as the monkey handled the razor.
 The creature tried to shave himself as he had seen his master do; but, not having any notion of the angle at which the razor was to be held, he cut his own throat.
 He never tried a second time, poor animal! but the pseudomath keeps on at his work, proclaims himself clean-shaved, and all the rest of the world hairy.

 De Morgan named James Smith as an example of a pseudomath who claimed to have proved that π is exactly 3 1/8.
 Of Smith, De Morgan wrote: "He is beyond a doubt the ablest head at unreasoning, and the greatest hand at writing it, of all who have tried in our day to attach their names to an error."
 The term pseudomath was adopted later by Tobias Dantzig.
 Dantzig observed:

 With the advent of modern times, there was an unprecedented increase in pseudomathematical activity.
 During the 18th century, all scientific academies of Europe saw themselves besieged by circle-squarers, trisectors, duplicators, and perpetuum mobile designers, loudly clamoring for recognition of their epoch-making achievements.
 In the second half of that century, the nuisance had become so unbearable that, one by one, the academies were forced to discontinue the examination of the proposed solutions.

 The term pseudomathematics has been applied to attempts in mental and social sciences to quantify the effects of what is typically considered to be qualitative.
-More recently, the same term has been applied to creationist attempts to refute the theory of evolution, by way of spurious arguments purportedly based in probability or complexity theory.
+More recently, the same term has been applied to creationist attempts to refute the theory of evolution, by way of spurious arguments purportedly based in probability or complexity theory, such as intelligent design proponent William Dembski's concept of specified complexity.